By Mehmet Kurtkaya, Published on October 8, 2019, Updated on January, 4 2020

 Ancient Greek τόπος (tópos, “place”) compares to Turkish "toprak" "soil" as Greek top+us vs. Turkish top+uruk, the latter found from Turkish, Sumerian to Dravidian "uruk". (side note: The alternation of "darke" and "dars" (banquet, dinner) in Albanian adds to the overwhelming evidence to the alternation of "uğ/uk" vs. "us".)
 See also Turkish and Mongolian toprak comparison and Toprak in Turkish dialects.

 Turkish Toprak (soil, land), Dravidian regada (clay), Austronesian darek (earth), Persian Tarik (dark) and English dark are cognates, derive from the same building blocks mean the same/similar.
-Can you explain the p in toprak? (hint: Sun Language Theory).
+Can you explain the "p" in toprak?
+(Hint it was "toğrak", More hint: Sun Language Theory).

 Latin "terra" derives from "Tar" and has consonant doubling, typical of Near Eastern Afroasiatic languages.
 This feature is found in Huur > Hurri (Hurrian) too, and in many other Afroasiatic and ancient Akkadian words, as seen in Turuk > Turukku, Şar > Şarru, examples are plenty.
 This is another proof of Etruscan and Latin origins (see Etruscan origins